MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/media-playback.md

 -   Playback stops.
 For example, the video is done playing or the presentation is over.
 -   A playback error has occurred.
 For example, network connectivity issues or a corrupted file.

+> [!NOTE]
-> **Note**&nbsp;&nbsp; If [MediaPlayerElement.IsFullWindow](/uwp/api/windows.ui.xaml.controls.mediaplayerelement.IsFullWindow) is set to true and media is playing, the display will automatically be prevented from deactivating.
+> If [MediaPlayerElement.IsFullWindow](/uwp/api/windows.ui.xaml.controls.mediaplayerelement.IsFullWindow) is set to true and media is playing, the display will automatically be prevented from deactivating.

 **To keep the screen active**